dvirberlo/nand2tetris_project/README.md

  - Please note: My code may look very immature or very messy.
 This is due to the fact that I just started learning Python during this project.
-Maybe I'll do it for another project - to rewrite all this mess and turn it into a beautifull masterpiece...
+Maybe I'll do it for another project - to rewrite all this mess and turn it into a beautiful masterpiece...

 ---
 OSSU CS github repository: [@ossu/computer-science](https://github.com/ossu/computer-science).